tzachiazo1/min_html/git/Exercises.md

     3. commit and push
     4. make a pull request in github
     5. merge to master
-4. merging
+4. Merging
     1. before pulling latest changes
     2. make a change to the same file you edited in the previous step
     3. commit and push (it fails - why?)
     4. pull and handle conflicts (to accept both)
-5. statshing
+5. Stashing
     1. make a change and stash it.
     2. apply vs. pop pick one.
     3. make sure nothing is stashed.
-6. reset head
+6. Reset head
     1. make two commits
     2. reset the last commit without loosing (hard vs. soft)
-7. move head backward (using checkout)
+7. Move head backward (using checkout)
     1. go to the first commit
     2. return to latest commit
-8. rebase vs. merge
+8. Rebase vs. Merge
     1. create a new branch
     2. edit a file
     3. commit